 Our group at Stanford believes that anthropological analysis is not just for anthropologists and not just for the classroom.
 It matters elsewhere.
 Whether it is cancer, psychiatric disease, drug addiction, injury and disability, racialized health disparities, genetic disorders or the leading cause of premature death, tobacco, we tackle issues of great importance for people the world over.
 In addressing the societal and bodily aspects of these problems, we encourage our students to work with affected communities, medical professionals, basic scientists, patient advocates, and health NGOs while aiming to reach even larger publics.

 The goal of our work is to advance the field of anthropology, which is the disciplinary home of medical anthropology, but to do so in ways that also advance thinking within broader intellectual communities.
 The field of medical anthropology addresses afflictions of increasing importance that are seldom sufficiently understood by biomedicine alone.
 Much of our work focuses on how health problems arise from larger social issues, which must also be addressed.
 As we strive to dissolve the stark divides between the life and the social sciences, we work in the spirit that cross-disciplinary conversations are possible and necessary to achieve effective medicine, humane healing, and ethical science.
-In this vein, we encourage our students to publish in the flagship journals of anthropology as well as in relevant health science and more popular mainstream venues.
+In this vein, we encourage our students to publish in the flagship journals of anthropology but also in relevant health science and more popular mainstream venues.

 Theory and Methods

 We are steadfast in our commitment to ethnography, affirming its empirical merits and value for theory building.
 We also realize that some research questions benefit from other methods, including statistical reporting, demographic observations, and survey techniques.
 In its specifics, training in our program includes courses in anthropological theory, the anthropology of science and technology, psychiatric anthropology, and various area foci where specific health problems are more prevalent for geo-political reasons.
 We expose students to these diverse approaches to allow them to contribute innovatively to anthropology as well as to a broader set of audiences.
-To facilitate this work, we also collaborate with Stanford’s Center for Comparative Studies on Race and Ethnicity (CCSRE), the Center for International Studies (FSI), the Department of Medicine, the Department of Psychology, and the program on Science and Technology Studies (STS).
+To facilitate this work, we also collaborate with Stanford’s Center for Comparative Studies on Race and Ethnicity (CCSRE), the Center for International Studies (FSI), the Departments of Medicine and Psychiatry, the Department of Psychology, and the program on Science and Technology Studies (STS).